malectricasoftware/XSS/README.md

 <Img sRc=x OnErRoR=alert(1)>
 ```
 Comment Insertion
 Inserting comments within the payload can break up patterns that the filter is looking for.
+these payloads will no longer execute in modern browers :(
 ```
 <scr<!-- -->ipt>alert(1)</scr<!-- -->ipt>
 ```